 Paul has been with the SMNHC through the New Mexico Museum of Natural History & Science since 2000 and has served as the SMNHC manager since 2004.

 Paul is originally from the Philadelphia area and moved to New Mexico in 1995.
 Paul has a degree in History and American Studies from the University of Delaware.
 Paul began his informal education career with the National Park Service where he worked at Independence National Historical Park and Carlsbad Caverns National Park.

-Vince can be contacted for more information on scheduling APS school groups. email@example.com
+Vince can be contacted at email@example.com.

 Originally from Southern California, Steven moved to New Mexico with his family in 2003.
-He earned a B.F.A. in Metalsmithing from California State University, Long Beach and completed his teaching credential in 2002.
-Steven has worked in elementary schools for seven years, the last three of which as the 4th grade science and social studies teacher at Tierra Antigua Elementary in Albuquerque.
+He earned a B.F.A. in Metalsmithing from California State University- Long Beach and began teaching elementary school in 2001.
+Steven has taught first, third and fourth grades as a general education teacher, and his greatest impact on student learning was made as the fourth grade science and social studies teacher at Tierra Antigua Elementary in Albuquerque.

 Steven can be contacted at firstname.lastname@example.org

 Toby is our maintenance and custodial person since 2013.

 Toby was born and raised in Albuquerque.
 He graduated from Valley High School and joined the U.S. Navy in 1981.
 He was stationed in Long Beach, CA and served onboard the U.S.S.
 Ogden.
 After serving in the Navy, Toby moved back to New Mexico and worked for Wal-Mart as a support manager and then as an assistant manager.

 Toby brings many useful skills and abilities to the SMNHC, including his ingenuity in completing a wide variety of projects.